bixb922/crank-organ/doc-software/README.md

 Also, since "option 3" does bar access to internet on the PC, Windows tends to switch away from this network to one that does have access.
 You can change that following these steps:

-Turn Off Background Network Searching on Windows
+Turn Off Background Network Searching on Windows for one WiFi network

 * Press the Windows Key + R, type ncpa.cpl, and press Enter to open Network Connections.
 * Right-click your active Wi-Fi adapter and select Status.